Dave Revsine: ESPN

-In his 10 years at ESPN, Revsine covered a wide range of programs including SportsCenter, College GameNight, NFL Live, NHL2Night and Outside the Lines.
+In his 10 years at ESPN, Revsine covered a wide range of programs including SportsCenter, College GameNight, NFL Live, NHL 2Night and Outside the Lines.
 He also did play-by-play for roughly 25 college basketball games each year on ESPN and ESPN2.

 Big Ten Network

 In May, 2007, he announced his departure from ESPN to join the Big Ten Network as their lead studio host.
 Revsine officially left the network in late June of that year.

 His words were the first ever on the Big Ten Network: